c-Door-in/bitly-url-shorterer/README.md

-# Bitly url shorterer
+# Bitly URL shortener
 This program convert usual URL to bitly short URL.
 You can learn more about `bitly` at [bitly.com](https://bitly.com/).
-Also if you already have a short URL from bitlink, you can see how many clicks have done on it.
+Also, if you already have a short URL from bitlink, you can see how many clicks have done on it.

 ## How to install
 ### Get your own token
-Before using you should get your own token.
+Before using, you should get your own token.
 - Log in at the [bitly.com](https://bitly.com/a/sign_in).
 - Follow instructions to get a token.